Mushymato/MiscMapActionsProperties/README.md

 - `Actions` (`List<string>`, _empty_): [Trigger actions](https://stardewvalleywiki.com/Modding:Trigger_actions), run all actions.
 - `TileActions` (`List<string>`, _empty_): [Map tile actions](https://stardewvalleywiki.com/Modding:Maps#Action), stops at the first tile action that returns true.
 - `TouchActions` (`List<string>`, _empty_): [Map touch actions](https://stardewvalleywiki.com/Modding:Maps#TouchAction), run all touch actions.

-### Map Property

-All of these are also valid as `Data/Location` CustomFields, with the same name and arguments.

-#### mushymato.MMAP_WoodsLighting: \<T|color\>

-- Changes the map's ambiant lighting
-- `T` uses the default value as seen in woods/island forest maps
-- Otherwise, can use hex or [named color](https://docs.monogame.net/api/Microsoft.Xna.Framework.Color.html).
-- Colors are inverted before being passed to light, so that "Red" will give red light.

-#### mushymato.MMAP_LightRays: \<T|texture\>

-- Add some light rays to the map
-- `T` uses `LooseSprites/LightRays`, as seen in island forest
-- Otherwise, supply a valid texture asset name

-#### mushymato.MMAP_SteamOverlay: \<T|texture\> [velocityX] [velocityY] [color] [alpha] [scale]

-- Adds a tiling overlay drawn above the map.
-- If `velocityX` and/or `velocityY` are given, move the texture by that many pixels every tick to create scrolling effect.
-- By default, `color` is 80% white, `alpha` is 1 by default, and `scale` is 4 by default

-#### mushymato.MMAP_CribPosition: \<X\> \<Y\>

-- Farmhouse only, repositions the crib (vanilla is 30 12), size is still 3x4.
-- The default farmhouse has a crib baked in, which needs to be removed if you don't want duplicate cribs.
-- For wall and floor, there are 2 options:
-    1. Place the renovation below a row of tiles that have `WallID`, and make sure `FloorID` matches the room it is in.
-    2. Completely remove `FloorID` and all the wall/floor tiles from `FarmHouse_Crib_0` and `FarmHouse_Crib_1`
-- For option 2, there are sample edited crib tmx that can be used for your own mods in `[CP] MMAP Examples/assets/` (`FarmHouse_Crib_0.tmx` and `FarmHouse_Crib_1.tmx`)

-#### mushymato.MMAP_FridgePosition: \<X\> \<Y\>

-- Farmhouse only, repositions the fridge independent of the map check for `untitled tile sheet` tile id 173 fridge.
-- The vanilla fridge logic still works and this position does not add or change map tiles, so you would actually need corresponding edit to make use of this.

-#### mushymato.MMAP_FridgeDoorSprite: \<F|texture\> [offsetX] [offsetY]

-- Farmhouse only, changes the fridge door's open sprite.
-- Only required if you need a fridge door larger than the vanilla 16x32 rectangle.

-#### mushymato.MMAP_NightTime* \<time\> <a name="mushymato.MMAP_NightTime"></a>

-There are 3 similar map properties for setting phases of day transitioning to night.
-1. mushymato.MMAP_NightTimeStarting
-2. mushymato.MMAP_NightTimeModerate
-3. mushymato.MMAP_NightTimeTruly

-- All 3 of these take time in the typical military time format (0600) used by many SDV things.
-- The vanilla values are
-    - starting: 1800 spring summer island, 1700 fall, 1500 winter
-    - moderate: halfway between starting and truly
-    - truly: starting + 200

 ### Data/Buildings Metadata